Kuifje02/vrpy/docs/vrp_variants.rst

 CVRP with resource constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Other resources can also be considered :
+Other resources can also be considered:
 	- maximum duration per trip;
 	- maximum amount of customers per trip.